cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 </HighlightBox>

-With the introduction of a game expiry in the [previous section](./game-forfeit.md) and others you have now addressed the cases when two players start a game and finish it or let it expire.
+With the introduction of a game expiry in the [previous section](./game-forfeit.md) and other features you have now addressed the cases when two players start a game and finish it or let it expire.

-In this section you will add an extra layer to a game with wagers or stakes.
+In this section, you will add an extra layer to a game with wagers or stakes.
 Your application already includes all the necessary modules.
 This section relies on the `bank` module in particular.

 Players choose to wager _money_ or not, and the winner gets both wagers.
 The forfeiter loses their wager.
 To reduce complexity, start by letting players wager in the staking token of your application.